tobitege/du-saga/README.md

 Find the SETUP section at the end of this documentation!

 ## Changes

+- Improve fuel tank detection, allowing creation of new fuel tank
+- Add the possibility to load a custom atlas
+- Fix maneuver mode while landing

 - Added new "**Maneuver**" mode (toggle: *ALT+9*) especially aimed at VTOL-capable constructs ("platformers"), like "AWP", "vSpeeder", "Bug" etc.
 It generally works for any ship, depending on pilot's talents and installed ground engines,